napatech/dpdk/ntacc_readme.md

 - `RTE_FLOW_ACTION_TYPE_MARK`
   - If MARK is set and a packet matching the filter is received, the mark value will be copied to mbuf->hash.fdir.hi and the PKT_RX_FDIR_ID flag in mbuf->ol_flags is set.
-  - If a packet not matching the filter is received the HASH value of the packet will be copied to mbuf->hash.rss and the PKT_RX_RSS_HASH flag in mbuf->ol_flags is set.
+  - If a packet not matching the filter is received, the HASH value of the packet will be copied to mbuf->hash.rss and the PKT_RX_RSS_HASH flag in mbuf->ol_flags is set.

 Note: Currently maximum MARK value is 0x1FFF (13 bit).